Michigan State vs. Central Michigan Predictions & Picks – September 1

 Central Michigan Betting Info (2022)

-- Central Michigan went unbeaten ATS (2-0) as underdogs of 14 points or greater last year.
+- Central Michigan covered every time (2-0) as underdogs of 14 points or greater last season.

-- In Chippewas games last season, combined scoring went over the point total six times.
+- The Chippewas and their opponent combined to go over the point total six out of 12 times last year.

-- The average total for Central Michigan's games last season was 56.5 points, 11 more than this game's over/under.
+- The average total points scored in Central Michigan games last year (45) is 11.5 points higher than the total for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.